 Full-grain leather is tough and lasts for a long time.
 This long age means that it develops a distinct patina over its lifetime, which is a very desirable feature.
 It is also known for showing its grain through the smooth aniline finish, which covers it in a minimal amount of coating, unlike sanded leather, which is covered in a thick layer of coating.

 Is Full-grain Leather Real Leather?

-There is a lot of confusion when it comes to the terminologies used to describe a different kind of leather, and it can be difficult for someone not very well versed in the leather industry to understand the meaning of these confusing terminologies.
-But you can rest assured that full-grain leather is 100% real leather, in fact, the highest grade of leather most of the time.
+There is a lot of confusion when it comes to the terminology used to describe a different kind of leather, and it can be difficult for someone not very well versed in the leather industry to understand the meaning of these confusing terms.
+However, you can rest assured that full-grain leather is 100% real leather, in fact, the highest grade of leather most of the time.
 Due to its cost and relative rarity, most people are not familiar with the look and feel of full-grain leather, and it can appear synthetic to them.
-But as long as the seller is not lying about it, goods like the full-grain leather jackets are made of completely real leather.
+As long as the seller is not lying about it, goods like the full-grain leather jackets are made of real leather.

 Is Full-grain Leather Expensive?

-When compared to the other types of leather available on the market, full-grain leather might appear to be expensive and price above anything else.
-But if we look at it from an objective perspective, the cost associated with full-grain leather is completely justified and worth your hard-earned money.
+When compared to the other types of leather available on the market, full-grain might appear to be expensive with prices above normal range.
+If we look at it from an objective perspective, the cost associated with full-grain leather is completely justified and worth your money.